 Consider upgrading your tow vehicle's suspension.
 Add heavy-duty springs and shock absorbers and make sure they're in good shape before each tow.
 Lighter-duty shocks can cause the towing vehicle to sag in the back while heavy-duty versions will help to keep your vehicle stable and level while towing.
 As a side bonus, they’ll also make the ride more comfortable.

 Be sure to also check your hub bearings when doing your suspension check.
-While small in size, they can cause major problems when not optimal.
-If one falls off, the wheel can flip flop around, damaging the brakes and potentially even causing the wheel to become disconnected from your vehicle.
+While small in size, they can cause problems when they wear out.
+Problems like vibrations, wobble, and increased steering wheel endplay can all occur, negatively affecting vehicle handling.

 Tires with the correct load rating and proper inflation are important.
 A common mistake that people make is to check the tires on the truck that will be doing the towing, but not the tires on their trailer.
 Trailer tires are more likely to wear out from dry rot and age instead of highway miles.
 Every tire manufactured since 2000 has a DOT alphanumeric code on its sidewall.
 The last four numbers tell the date of manufacture.
 For example, 5107 tells you tire was manufactured in the 51st week of 2007.
 Tires that are five or more years old need to be inspected for signs of possible age-related failure.

 Blowouts are doubly dangerous when they occur during towing.
 If this happens, stay calm and get off the road as quickly as possible.
-Here are tips for quick tire repairs to get you to the shop, but always be sure to carry a spare vehicle and trailer tire with you.
+And be sure to carry a spare vehicle and trailer tire with you.

 Perhaps your truck came pre-wired for trailer towing from the factory or maybe your pre-installed hitch already contains the necessary connector.
 Whether one of these is true or whether you needed to do your own trailer wiring, you need to make sure that nothing has short circuited before you tow.